pub-n-dub/quaternion-letter/README.md

 The case is stated thusly: Let there be two closed currents whose strengths are $a$ and $a_1$ let $\alpha\prime$, $\alpha_1$ be elements of these, $\alpha$ being the vector connecting their midpoints.
 Then the effect of $\alpha\prime$ on $\alpha_1$ must, when resolved along $\alpha_1$, be a complete differential with respect to $\alpha$ comprised as three independent variables as the total resolved effect of the closed circuit of which $\alpha\prime$ is an element is zero by (3).

+The formalism surrounding Quaternions is best espoused by Tait (1890).
+In elaborating the case, the introduction of tensor $T$, scalar $S$ and unit-tensor $U$ is:

+* tensor
+* scalar
+* unit tensor

 Words.

 ### Publisher